ubernostrum/interviewer-hell/palindromes/README.rst

   of strings which are visually palindromes, but are not palindromes when considered as sequences of code points, even after normalization.
 Many non-Latin scripts are this way; Korean is probably the ultimate torture test for a palindrome detector.
+While you're at it, talk about how the normalization routine can't just use a set of ASCII letters and punctuation, and can't use ``upper()`` or ``lower()``, but has to actually understand Unicode categories and do case-folding.

 * And then you bring out the big gun: graphemes.
 All the issues discussed above are due to the mismatch between how humans visually